u-boot/u-boot/doc/develop/process.rst

 Merge Window
 ------------

 The Merge Window is the period when new patches get submitted (and hopefully accepted) for inclusion into U-Boot mainline.
+This period lasts for 21 days (3 weeks) and ends with the release of ``"-rc1"``.

 This is the only time when new code (like support for new processors or new boards, or other new features or reorganization of code) is accepted.